UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/TARGETTutorial.rst

 Analysing the results
 ---------------------

 If you take a look in your output folder, you see a number of UMEP-formatted meteorological files which is the output from the model, one for each grid.
-First, try to plot grid 11 between May 7 and 17 by opening *UMEP -> Post Processor -> Urban Heat Island -> UWGAnalyzer* and use the settings below beofre clicking **Plot**:
+First, try to plot grid 11 between May 7 and 17 by opening *UMEP -> Post Processor -> Urban Heat Island -> TARGETAnalyzer* and use the settings below beofre clicking **Plot**:

 .. figure:: /images/target_postprocessor_plot11gui.jpg
    :alt:  none
    :width: 75%

-   Settings for the UWG Post-processing plugin (click for a larger image).
+   Settings for the TARGET Post-processing plugin (click for a larger image).

 The result should look something like this: